RupeshSarvade/Face_landmarks_detection/README.md

 This script is created by using Opencv and mediapipe.

-app.py = for detecting face landmarks on input video. webcam_app.py = for detecting face lanmarks on webcam.
+app.py = for detecting face landmarks on input video. webcam_app.py = for detecting face landmarks on webcam.